 On the other hand, genital and oropharyngeal infections are transmitted mainly through sexual intercourse.
 In fact, the human papillomavirus is now considered the most common sexually transmitted infection.

-When the skin tissue becomes infected by the human papilloma virus (HPV), it causes the appearance of warts.
+When the skin tissue becomes infected by the human papillomavirus (HPV), it causes the appearance of warts.
 The area of the body in which they appear depends on the type of human papillomavirus that the person encounters.

-These warts usually have a rugged rounded appearance and grow outwards, with a convex shape.
 They are grayish or dirty white in color, and you will often see black dots in the center of them.
 These little black dots are actually the active virus.

 They appear mainly on the fingers and palms, although they can also pop up on the elbows, knees, etc.

-Plantar wart (“chicken eyes”)
+Plantar warts (“chicken eyes”)

 These little warts appear on the soles of the feet, and possible to contract from swimming pools, showers, etc. Since they appear on the soles of the feet, which are responsible for supporting the whole weight of the body, they can be very painful.
-The culprits behind this type of symptom are human papillomaviruses 1, 2, 4, 27 and 57.
+The culprits behind this type of symptom are human papillomaviruses 1, 2, 4, 27, and 57.

-Mosaic warts begin with a set of fused warts, which are generally more superficial and less painful.
+These begin with a set of fused warts, which are generally more superficial and less painful.
 They appear on the soles of the feet due to a human papillomavirus 3 infection.

 This one is actually a genetic anomaly, which results in the immune system of sufferers being unable to fight or control HPV infections.

-Oral or Pharyngeal Papilloma
+Oral or pharyngeal papilloma

 The human papillomavirus is also responsible for the appearance of lesions in the oral and pharyngeal mucosa.
 They are rough lesions, with the appearance of a blister and a dirty color.

-Infections of the genital mucosa
+3. Infections of the genital mucosa

-- Human papilloma virus test: this uses molecular biology techniques to detect the DNA of the virus.
+- Human papillomavirus test: this uses molecular biology techniques to detect the DNA of the virus.
 This test is used to determine whether or not a person has been infected by a high-risk strain of HPV.

-Also Read: 5 Types of Gynecological Cancers
+Read about Five Types of Gynecological Cancers

 - Vaccination: Currently, most HPV vaccination campaigns target girls who are 12-13 years old.
 The vaccine protects against the higher-risk strains of the virus.